nysenate/OpenLegislation/src/main/webapp/static/docs/html/_sources/bills.txt

       }
    }

-.. note:: If **summary** is set to true, the above response would be truncated after the 'programInfo' block.
+If **summary** is set to true, the above response would be truncated after the 'programInfo' block.

 If **detail** is set to true, the following content will also be present in the response: